 If you or someone you know is going through a tough time you can get help and support from headspace, your school, TAFE or university wellbeing service or your local health provider.
-For more information, to find your nearest headspace centre, or for online and telephone support, visit headspace.org.au headspace National Youth Mental Health Foundation is funded by the Australian Government.
+For more information, to find your nearest headspace centre, or for online and telephone support, visit headspace.org.au headspace

-If you need immediate assistance call OOO or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467.
+If you need immediate assistance call 000 or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467.